Ricardohalog1/lrc-finder-pro/README.md

 * ⚡ **Hybrid Search Architecture**: Prioritizes a high-speed **offline (local) server** for initial searches.
 If no results are found or the local server is unavailable, it seamlessly falls back to the **online `lrclib.net` API** for maximum reliability.
 * ✍️ **Interactive Revision**: If the first match isn't perfect, click the **"Revise"** button to open a modal and choose the correct lyrics from a list of alternatives provided by the API.
 * 🔍 **Inline Manual Search**: For tracks that weren't found, simply hover over the "Not Found" badge and click **"Manual Search"**.
 A modal will appear, allowing you to find lyrics without leaving the results page.
-* 📄 **Lyrics Preview Modal**: On the standalone Manual Search page, click any result to preview the full, timed lyrics in a clean interface before downloading.
 * 📦 **One-Click ZIP Download**: Download all successfully found .lrc files in one neat .zip archive, conveniently named after your source folder.

-* 🛡️ **Application Protection**: Includes a built-in license expiration check and disables developer tools to protect the application's integrity.
+## 🚀 Future Development: Native Android App

+To provide a fully integrated, standalone experience, the next major goal for this project is to evolve it into a **native Android application using Android Studio**.

+This architectural shift will involve:
+* **Rebuilding the UI** with native Android components (XML or Jetpack Compose).
+* **Rewriting the backend logic** (currently in PHP) in **Kotlin** or **Java**.
+This includes making direct API calls to `lrclib.net` from within the app.
+* **Integrating all utilities**, including the File Renamer and a future Duplicate Song Remover, directly into the app using native Android APIs for file system access.

+This will result in a true, installable mobile application that no longer requires a separate web server.

 ## 🐍 Bonus Utility: File Renamer

-Included in the project is a helpful Python script (`file_renamer.py`) to clean and standardize your music filenames before processing.
+Included in the suite is a standalone Python script (`file_renamer.py`) to clean and standardize your music filenames before processing.

 * **Reads Metadata**: Extracts Artist and Title tags from `.mp3`, `.flac`, and `.m4a` files.
-* **Cleans and Formats**: Removes junk text (like "Official Video", "Lyrics", etc.) and renames the file to a clean `Title - Artist.ext` format.
+* **Intelligent Formatting**: Removes superfluous text (e.g., "Official Video," "Lyrics") and renames the file to a clean `Title - Artist.ext` format.
-* **Improves Accuracy**: Using this script first can significantly increase the success rate of the batch finder.
+* **Improves Match Accuracy**: Using this script first significantly increases the success rate of the Batch Finder.

 ## 🛠️ Tech Stack